orbit/orbit/README.md

 Orbit Framework
 =======

-Orbit is a modern Java framework that makes it easier to build and maintain distributed, secure and scalable online services.
+Orbit is a modern framework for JVM languages that makes it easier to build and maintain distributed, secure and scalable online services.

 Orbit contains two primary components:
 -  Orbit Actors, a framework to write distributed systems using virtual actors.